Shpadoinkle is a new way to program user interfaces with Haskell.

 |3||When the user clicks the

-That is it.
-If you can understand what is going on in the above example, you understand Shpadoinkle, it’s that simple.
-There is no dispatch, no payloads, no event types, no giant update function, no networks of state managers, no templating, no special HTML syntax, no magic attributes, no digest cycle, and nothing fancy going on.
+That’s it.
+If you can understand what is going on in the above example, you understand Shpadoinkle.
+It’s that simple.
+There is no dispatch, no payloads, no event types, no giant update function, no networks of state managers, no templating, no special HTML syntax, no magic attributes, and no digest cycle.